chrisrichardson/git-novice/_episodes/09-conflict.md

 > Add a new file to it,
 > and modify an existing file (your instructor will tell you which one).
 > When asked by your instructor,
-> pull her changes from the repository to create a conflict,
+> pull the changes from the repository to create a conflict,
 > then resolve it.
 {: .challenge}